On the continuity in time of solutions to a generalized Navier--Stokes--Fourier system: Introduction

-The above system describes the planar flow of an incompressible, homogeneous, heat-conducting fluid.
-Equation \eqref{i2} represents the incompressibility constraint, the balance of linear momentum is given by \eqref{i1}, and the balance of internal energy by \eqref{i3}, where we assume that the heat capacity is identically equal to one.
+The above system describes the planar flow of an incompressible, homogeneous, heat-conducting fluid, where a unit density is assumed for simplicity.
+Equation \eqref{i2} represents the incompressibility constraint.
+The balance of linear momentum is given by \eqref{i1}, and the balance of internal energy by \eqref{i3}, where we assume that the heat capacity is identically equal to one.
+Equation \eqref{i4} describes the balance of entropy.
 At first glance, the system might appear to be overdetermined; however, this is not the case, since \eqref{i3} and \eqref{i4} are formally equivalent, provided that the solution is sufficiently smooth.

 We impose homogeneous Dirichlet boundary conditions for the velocity and spatially inhomogeneous Dirichlet boundary conditions for the temperature.
 Consequently, no mass passes through the boundary, although thermal interaction with the exterior is allowed.